PabloMP2P/ClassyC/README.md

 4. **Use `CONSTRUCTOR(optional_parameters)` macro** and include any code to execute when a new instance (available as `self` in the constructor) is created.
    - Optionally, call `INIT_BASE([optional_parameters]);` to run the user-defined code in the `CONSTRUCTOR` of the base class.
    - If used, `INIT_BASE` should be called inside the `CONSTRUCTOR` body and before any custom initialization code.
-   - The variable is_base is available here: an integer flag passed to the constructor (0 for the most derived class and 1 for base classes during inheritance initialization).
+   - The variable is_base is available here; a bool flag passed to the constructor (`false` for the most derived class and `true` for base classes during inheritance initialization).
-   - Curly braces around the body content is not needed, as the braces are already included by the macros.
+   - Curly braces around the body content are not needed, as the braces are already included by the macros.
    - Close with `END_CONSTRUCTOR`.
    ```c
    CONSTRUCTOR() END_CONSTRUCTOR